 When simple fertility procedures fail to produce results, in vitro fertilization (IVF) is often the next step.
 The fertility specialists at Global Fertility & Genetics in New York, are experts in managing the complex aspects of IVF treatments.
-To find out if IVF is an appropriate option for you, call Global Fertility & Genetics for a consultation today.
+To find out if IVF is an appropriate option for you, contact Global Fertility & Genetics for a free consultation today.

 When is IVF performed?